Accept Full Responsibility for Your Life and Destiny

 - I forgive others so that I can move forward and let the past bury itself.

 This planet belongs to a multitude of living beings, not just humans.
 We come here as guests, enjoying the hospitality of the earth.
 We may own things.
 We may celebrate our victories or stand apart from others in what we do and how we think.
-However, none of this matters, if we spend our lives here feeling miserable and depressed.
+However, but none of this matter, if we spend our lives here feeling miserable and depressed.
 Just as we share the environment, we also share many common problems the world faces today.
 However, not all react alike to them or live their lives alike.
 When there is a crisis, some panic and loose hope, while some remain calm and rise to the occasion.
 Some live in self-denial, while some acknowledge the situation and accept the reality.
 You can always do something about any problem or situation in your life.
 You may not have control over the world or people, but you do have control over your thoughts, actions and reactions.
 It is how you think, act, react or respond to external situations, which matters.
 It is where you can assume responsibility for your life and empower yourself to make things happen.